 Learning from our mistakes

 I wish I had thought of this when we first started reselling on eBay.
-We found a limited edition Adidas tracksuit for £10 and in hindsight I think we would’ve made more money from it than we did.
+We found a limited edition Adidas tracksuit for £10 and in hindsight, I think we would’ve made more money from it than we did.
 I had searched the sold prices of similar items on eBay sold search function, read more about that here, and priced the item accordingly.
 What I didn’t realise is that some of the items I had seen sold were the top or the bottoms separately and not the complete tracksuit.
-We had found something more rare than we first thought!
-If we would have sold the items separately I believe we would have made more profit, however we were extremely happy with our sale price of £150.
+We had found something rarer than we first thought!
+If we would have sold the items separately I believe we would have made more profit.
+However, we were extremely happy with our sale price of £150.
 It was our biggest profit at the time!

 Why you can make more money from splitting items

 I think that sometimes if you are lucky to find a designer or high price item, splitting it can make you more money.
 For example, a second-hand belt of £250 for one person is a big spend, but a buckle for £50 for one person and belt for £185 for another isn’t so bad.
 I think it is always worth checking how much items can sell for individually before listing something as a set on eBay.
 I hope this post has inspired you to keep your eyes out for sets and think about how selling set items individually could make you more money.
 Happy shopping!

 What is the best item you have bought and resold on eBay?
 Have you ever sold items that you bought as a set separately?
 Let us know if you have any similar tips you can share!
 Make sure you check out our post from @jenreseller